 Georgia pays special attention to cooperation with civil society in order to ensure their active participation in the Anti-Trafficking policy.
 In this regard, the MoJ holds annual grant competitions for NGOs.
 During 2015-2017, the MoJ announced 3 grant competitions (with a total budget of 89,000GEL).

 In 2015, the MoJ allocated grants in the amount of 10,000 GEL for two local NGOs (the Youth Center of Civil Initiatives “Momavali” and the Georgian Regional Media Association).
 With these funds, the NGOs have conducted informational campaigns on combating trafficking in Adjara and Imereti regions.
-Events intended for raising awareness of the issues of trafficking included different activities: informational meetings/trainings with different target groups, design and dissemination of informational materials.
-In the scope of the project, media-contest on the issue of trafficking was organized as well.

 In 2016, the MoJ drew particular attention to children living and working on the street, one of the groups at highest risk of human trafficking.
 In order to provide children with protection and support, the MoJ allocated grants in the amount of 54,000 GEL for 2 NGOs “Initiative for Social Changes” and “World Vision Georgia”.